aspittel/ga-react-tutorial/README.md

 Imagine that we wanted our comment box to allow for a different number of letters in different places.
 On a status, for example, we want a user to be allowed to write a 200 letter long response.
 On a picture, however, we want them to only be able to write a 100 character response.
 React allows us to pass arguments from the Picture component and the Status component to specify how many letters we want to allow in our response, rather than having two different comment components.

 #### Constructors
-In order to utilize the property functionality in React, we must declare a constructor on our classes.
+In order to utilize the props functionality in React, we must declare a constructor on our classes.
 A constructor is a special method that is called automatically when we instantiate our component and declares properties that can be used within it.
 The constructor will take the props argument and then call `super(props)` which will then call the constructor of the React.Component class with the props passed to the instance of our component.
 If you don't get this, don't worry about it for now -- [this](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor) is a good resource for learning more about constructors and super in JavaScript.

 ```javascript
 class Comment extends React.Component {